Misdiagnosis or Failure to Diagnose Cancer

 What is “Failure to Diagnose”?

-Failure to diagnose or misdiagnose is the failure of a physician to identify and appropriately treat a medical condition, either by not identifying a problem or by misidentifying a problem as something it is not.
-Failure to diagnose is the most common medical malpractice claim.
+The term “failure to diagnose” refers to a physician’s failure to identify and appropriately treat a medical condition, either by not identifying a problem or by misidentifying a problem as something it is not.
+Historically, “failure to diagnose” has been the number one cause of medical malpractice claims.